Magistrate (England and Wales): Magistrates' duties

-Single magistrates do not normally hear cases on their own, although they do have a limited jurisdiction.
-They usually sit as one of a bench of three magistrates, together with a qualified legal adviser who can advise them on matters of law and procedure.
+Single magistrates can deal with cases on their own through the Single Justice Procedure, but in court they usually sit as one of a bench of three magistrates, together with a qualified legal adviser who can advise them on matters of law and procedure.

 Youth & family proceedings courts

 For young offenders aged between 10 and 17 years, there are special arrangements.
 Youth courts are set apart from the adult courts and the procedures are adapted to meet the different needs of younger persons, for example by requiring the attendance of parents and ensuring that everything is explained in appropriate language.
 Members of the public are generally excluded from the youth and family proceedings courts and, although the press may attend, there are restrictions on what they can report.
 Magistrates sitting on the youth court are members of youth panels which meet regularly for training and administrative purposes.
 Youth magistrates receive specialist training in the youth court, and are mentored and appraised in that role.
 A youth court must usually include one male and one female member.

 Likewise, there is also a special panel for the family proceedings court which deal with private and public family cases.
 These include applications for non-molestation orders, occupation orders, adoption orders, maintenance cases, and proceedings under the Children Act 1989.

 Magistrates also sit at the Crown Court to hear appeals against verdict and/or sentence from the magistrates' court.
 In these cases the magistrates form a panel with a judge.
 A magistrate is not allowed to sit in the Crown Court on the hearing of an appeal in a matter on which they adjudicated in the magistrates' court.
-There is a right of appeal from magistrates' decisions on points of law to the Queen's Bench Divisional Court.
+There is a right of appeal from magistrates' decisions on points of law to the King's Bench Divisional Court.